 Repairs: Beckley (1968-70); Bexhill, – St Mark, Little Common (1962 – after Wylson’s death); Northiam (1966); Peasmarsh (1962-63)

 Trena Mary Cox (1895-1980) was born in the Wirrall and raised in Birkenhead, the daughter of a businessman and a mother of Norwegian descent.
 Confusingly, she was registered at birth as Emma Trina Cox and it is not known when she changed her name.
 She studied drawing, design and painting locally and moved to Chester in 1924, where she spent the rest of her life.
 Shortly before going to Chester she had exhibited designs for stained glass, but after the move she was closely associated with an unnamed local firm of glassmakers and it was probably here that she learned the practical skills of glassmaking; otherwise her teachers are unknown.
 By 1926 when she accepted a commission at St Mary, Whalley, Lancashire, she was undertaking independent commissions and was fully on her own by the time of World War II.
 Trena Cox continued to make and design glass until 1972, most of it in Cheshire and Lancashire, and became a fellow of the Society of Master Glass Painters.
 Her early glass was much in the idiom established by C Whall and his followers, but in later years her style evolved with more muted colours and larger quarries for the background which were often uncoloured.

 Lit: P Jones: Trena Cox: Emergence of a Stained Glass Artist, HC 2012 pp11-14.
-My thanks to Mr Jones for drawing this to my attention and for clarifying the artist’s personal circumstances, which have been previously misinterpreted.
+My thanks to Mr Jones for drawing this article to my attention and for clarifying the artist’s personal circumstances, which have been previously misinterpreted.

 Glass: Lower Beeding